Menu

 What Should I Do in a Flare Up?

 First and foremost, it is important to say that if you’re feeling incredibly unwell, then you should always see your doctor in case something more serious is going on.
-If what you initially think is a flare up actually carries on for weeks or months, it is probably more likely a sign of a thyroid medication dosage adjustment or need for other investigations.
+If what you initially think is a flare actually carries on for weeks or months, it is probably more likely a sign for a thyroid medication dosage adjustment or need for other investigations.

 How To Manage Flare Ups When They Happen

-The bad thyroid days are a part of having hypothyroidism that I have learnt to accept with time, but I did, at one point, think I would be able to make a 100% recovery back to full health, without any flare ups ever again.
+The bad thyroid days are a part of having hypothyroidism that I have learned to accept with time, but I did, at one point, think I would be able to make a 100% recovery back to full health, without any flare ups ever again.
 But you know what?
 No one person is in perfect health every single day of their lives.
 And so it’s perfectly normal to expect flare ups in symptoms from time to time.

 Now I realise it’s OK and normal to have bad health days.
 My health is always going to require close monitoring to try and keep it on track as much as possible.

-On days where I have had to work or otherwise didn’t have the luxury of just resting in front of the TV or in bed, I have compromised.
-I can try to limit how much work or other commitments impede my recovery from a flare up.
+5. On days where I have had to work or otherwise didn’t have the luxury of just resting in front of the TV or in bed, I have compromised.
+I can try to limit how much work or other commitments impede my recovery from a flare.
 For example, seeking permission to work from home, working altered hours until the flare has passed, replacing walking to and from work with transport to save energy, or otherwise speaking to my line manager about suitable adjustments.

 It’s OK to not be 100% well everyday.
 It’s OK to look after yourself.